What is an Automotive Clutch?

 - Lock-up clutch – Above a certain speed, it locks up the torque converter.
 This minimizes the power loss and improves fuel efficiency.

 The best type of clutches is a friction clutch.
-Hence, the vehicle manufacturers prefer this type of clutch on most vehicular applications.
-The manufacturers make clutches from a variety of materials including asbestos.
-However, the asbestos particles are harmful to human health and hence, they later discontinued its use.
+Hence, vehicle manufacturers prefer this type of clutch on most vehicular applications.
+The manufacturers make clutches from a variety of materials, including asbestos.
+However, asbestos particles are harmful to human health, and hence, manufacturers later discontinued their use.

 Nowadays, modern vehicles’ clutch employs organic compound resin with a ceramic material or copper wire.
-However, the heavy commercial vehicles still use only ceramic lining/material for the clutch.
+However, heavy commercial vehicles still use only ceramic lining/material for the clutch.
 The friction clutch is of two types.
-They are the push type or pull type one.
+They are the push type or pull-type one.
 However, it depends upon how the pressure plate lifts from the fulcrum points.
-Eaton, Valeo and Ceekay Daikin are some of the manufacturers of automotive clutches.
+Eaton, Valeo, and Ceekay Daikin are some of the manufacturers of automotive clutches.

 Application of multi-plate automotive clutch:

 The motorcycles and high-speed cars use the multi-plate clutch system to transmit the torque.
-This design comprises many driving plates "stacked" onto a number of driven plates.
-The racing cars such as the Formula 1, World Rally championship and most club-racing cars use the multi-plate clutch.
-The drag-racing cars which need lots of acceleration also use them.
+This design comprises many driving plates “stacked” onto several driven plates.
+Racing cars such as the Formula 1, World Rally Championship, and most club-racing cars use the multi-plate clutch.
+The drag-racing cars which need lots of acceleration also use the multi-plate clutch.
 However, it results in the clutch getting a lot of abuse.